OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:6

-Solomon went up there before the Lord to the bronze altar which was at the tent of meeting,
+Solomon approached the bronze altar before the Lord, which was at the tent of meeting,

-> and offered a thousand burnt offerings on it.
+> and offered a thousand burnt offerings upon it.

 ---

 ## 2 Chronicles 1:7

-In that night God appeared to Solomon and said to him,
+During the night, God appeared to Solomon and said,

 > “Ask what I shall give you.”